goofy2k/MIDI-sequencer/README.md

 3. Temporary storage of incoming events in order of receipt.
 This involves adding a timestamp representing the **moment of receipt**
 4. Send MIDI commands to the output for immediate playing.
 This may involve an output buffer that is emptied as fast as possible over the NimBLE interface.
 Note: this can involve commands that have just been received (MIDI through) or commands that are output by e.g. a looping task.

-   OR
+4b.
+Cast incoming MIDI into the MIDIMsg type

+*OPTION 1:*
 5. **Append** (incoming) commands to an input queue with a timestamp of receipt,
-6. Insert each message from the input queue into a track corresponding with it's channel number.
+6. Insert each message from the input queue into a **track** corresponding with it's channel number.
 After completing this task all tracks are in order of intended moment of execution (i.e. in order of the timestamps in this queue).
 When e.g. recording in a loop, this involves conversion of the timestamp of receipt in a timestamp for execution.
 This conversion depends on implementation of Task 1.

-   OR
+*OPTION 2:*

-5. **Insert** (incoming) commands into a sequence queue with a timestamp,  at the position representing it's timestamp (possibly adapted e.g. to fit it in a playing loop)
+5. **Insert** (incoming) commands into a **track** with a timestamp,  at the position representing it's timestamp (possibly adapted e.g. to fit it in a playing loop)